iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Shouldn't have got rid of Michael as a Trainer<br> :date: __2021-05-04 20:08:33__

 > I've downloaded the app on my Samsung phone but cannot get past the screen that says choose you coach, it's just froze on that, can anyone help please .<br> :date: __2021-05-03 13:51:18__

-> The app keeps stopping in the middle of my runs and repeats talking on each part, is there a bug?
-I have reinstalled a few times.<br> :date: __2021-04-29 20:13:38__

-> No more Michael Jordan?
-He shouldn't have been removed without a sportsperson of note prepared as a replacement.
-Personally I am not motivated by a Doctor, DJ, Comedian or a member of the general public.<br> :date: __2021-04-25 05:36:45__

-> Since update it doesn't work.
-Used to be brilliant.<br> :date: __2021-04-23 10:21:10__

-> Rubbish now its updated.
-Old version was perfect<br> :date: __2021-04-21 19:14:03__